tim-smart/effect-io-ai/effect/Effect-loop.md

 return result
 ```

+During each iteration, the `step` function updates the state, and the `body`
+effect is executed.

+The results of the body effect can be collected in an array or discarded
+based on the `discard` option.

 **Discarding Intermediate Results**

-If the `discard` option is set to `true`, the intermediate results are
+- If `discard` is `false` or not provided, the intermediate results are
-discarded, and the final result will be `void`.
+  collected into an array and returned as the final result.
+- If `discard` is `true`, the intermediate results are ignored, and the
+  effect returns `void`.

+**When to Use**

+This is useful for implementing loops where you need to perform effectful
+computations repeatedly, such as processing items in a list, generating
+values, or performing iterative updates.

 To import and use `loop` from the "Effect" module: